This post may contain affiliate links. Please read our disclosure policy.

 Sliced potaotes and diced onions in a bowl.

-A large serving spoon with potato salad on it.
+A large serving spoon with German potato salad on it.

 Storage

-Freezing – As it’s made with an oil and vinegar dressing instead of mayo-based, this German Potato Salad will actually hold up in the freezer.
+Freezing.
+Because this salad uses an oil and vinegar dressing instead of mayo, it actually holds up in the freezer.
 Place leftovers in a freezer-safe container and freeze for up to 3 months.
-Keep in mind that the texture of the potatoes may change as they thaw.
+Keep in mind the potato texture may soften a bit as it thaws.

 Small bowls of german potato salad.